plippe/blog/_posts/2018-11-01-taming-cats-validation.md

     .flatMap(validatePhoneNumberCountry(_, "IE"))
 ```

 An empty `validIrishLandLinePhoneNumber` wouldn’t inform the user of the issue.
 Is the number valid?
-Is it a land line number?
+Is it a landline number?
 Or, is it an Irish number?

 `Either` offers a more flexible alternative.
-With a `Left`, and a `Right`, it can hold an explanation for the failed process.
+With a `Left` and a `Right`, it can hold an explanation for the failed process.

 ```scala
 sealed trait PhoneNumberValidation extends Throwable